 - Killed to Uphold the Masquerade: Every spy sent to Whitestone has either resigned or vanished, presumably because the Briarwoods don't want any information about their activities leaving the town.

 - Kicked up a notch in Episode 27, where they send a pair of invisible stalkers to kill their carriage driver, who is in Vox Machina's custody.
 Luckily, Vox Machina foils the attempt.

-- Kill the God: With Vecna's revival in episode 101, the story transitions to this.
+- Kill the God: With Vecna's revival in episode 101, the story transitions to this for the final arc.
 There is also a deal in place to kill Orcus when the time comes, though it seemed to have been forgotten since.

 - Knight, Knave and Squire: Percy, Grog, and Scanlan fit this trope pretty well.